 Trusted Network Accreditation Program

 The Trusted Network Accreditation Program (TNAP) was developed to directly align with the development of the 21st Century Cures Act required Trusted Exchange Framework and Common Agreement (TEFCA).
-TNAP, in partnership with HITRUST, seeks to promote interoperability by assuring the security and privacy of trusted networks and the use of enabling technologies in the healthcare ecosystem.
-The program provides third-party review with accreditation for Trusted Exchange participants, rights management, as well as compliance with new TEFCA regulatory requirements and in partnership with HITRUST CSF® addressing existing security and privacy compliance mandates.
+EHNAC, in partnership with HITRUST, seeks to promote interoperability by assuring the security and privacy of trusted networks and the use of enabling technologies in the healthcare ecosystem.
+The TNAP program provides third-party review with accreditation for Trusted Exchange participants, rights management, as well as compliance with new TEFCA regulatory requirements and in partnership with HITRUST addressing security and privacy regulatory requirements.

-TEFCA will affect a diverse group of industry stakeholders including Qualified Health Information Networks (QHINs), Health Information Exchanges (HIEs), Accountable Care Organizations (ACOs), data registries, labs, providers, payers, vendors and suppliers – and TNAP has been designed to address their needs.
+TEFCA will affect a diverse group of industry stakeholders including Health Information Networks (HINs), Health Information Exchanges (HIEs), Accountable Care Organizations (ACOs), data registries, labs, providers, payers, vendors, and suppliers – and TNAP has been designed to address their needs.

-Developed through a coalition of industry collaborators, TNAP in conjunction with the HITRUST CSF is:
+Developed through a coalition of industry collaborators, TNAP in conjunction with the HITRUST Validated Assessment with Certification is:

 - Vendor and technology agnostic to support blockchain and other enabling technologies.

 EHNAC follows a structured, transparent and industry-inclusive process that provides for continual improvement.
 Criteria for the Trusted Network Accreditation Program is available on the EHNAC Criteria Page.